-Choose the best fuel displayed on the slideshow.
+Choose the more nutritious fuel displayed on each slide of the slideshow.

 Review key points:

 Check for understanding: How do you think your food?

 Students create a poster to show others their nutritious food choices.
 Download My Fuel to use as the poster template.
 While students are doing the activity, lead a discussion about asking for help with food choices.
 Do they ever need help?
 Who do they talk to?
 What do they say?